Bayesian Wavelet Shrinkage with Beta Priors: Simulation Studies

-In general, the beta prior and triangular shrinkage rules had great performances in the simulations.
-They were better than Univ, FDR, CV, SURE, BAMS, LPM and Bickel prior shrinkage in practically all the scenarios.
-Although the performances were better for higher values of SNR as expected, we highlight the good results of the beta prior rules for lower SNR when compared with the other methods, one of the great motivations to apply them in real data sets denoising problems.
-In Tables \ref{tab:sim1} and \ref{tab:sim2}, we put in bold the best method.
+In general, the beta prior and triangular shrinkage rules had superior performances in the simulations.
+They dominated Univ, FDR, CV, SURE, BAMS, LPM and Bickel prior shrinkage in practically all the scenarios.
+We highlight the good results of the beta prior rules for lower SNR (SNR=3) and sparsly sampled signal ($n=512$) when compared with the other methods, which is good motivation to use this shrinkage in denoising tasks with real data.
+In Tables \ref{tab:sim1} and \ref{tab:sim2} the best results are in bold.
+Another point to be emphasized is solid performance of the beta and triangular shrinkage rules even in the scenarios where they were not dominant.
+The overall simulation results indicate good flexibility of the proposed shrinkage rules in estimation of functions with different characteristics.

-Regarding the hyperparameter $a$, it can be observed that the AMSE decreased until $a=5$ and then increased for $a=10$ in most of the scenarios.
-As the shrinkage level increases as $a$ increases, when we have an excessive value of $a$, the empirical coefficients are strongly shrunk, which result on poor estimation of important features of the curve, such spikes, cusps or discontinuities, affecting AMSE measure.
+It is worth mentioning, that the AMSE decreased for $a=1,2,$ and $5$ and then increased for $a=10$ in most of the scenarios.
+As the shrinkage level increases when $a$ increases, for large values of $a$ the empirical coefficients are excessively shrunk.
+This results in oversmoothing of important features, such spikes, cusps or discontinuities, negatively affecting AMSE performance.